| CUSTOM WORK GALLERY - PROCLUS BOARD | ||

 · Power saving circuit draws minimal power while the marker is not in use.

-· 20-MHz microcontroller (not that important, but nice to have anyway)
+· 20-MHz microcontroller (not too important, but nice to have for certain features)

-· Larger microcontroller offers exapnded abilities for OLED displays, USB interfaces, etc. There isn't currently room for these on the board surface, but I could easily make them in future versions.
+· Larger microcontroller offers expanded abilities for future hardware such as OLED displays, USB interface, etc. There isn't currently room on the board surface, but they could be added for future versions.

-· Analog eye signals, suitable for either reflective or beam-break eye systems.
+· Analog eye signals, suitable for either reflective or beam-break eye systems, with potential for eye adjustments.

 This is what the proposed layout looks like:

 As mentioned, I never ended up producing this board.
-The components it used (mainly the microcontroller) were a little on the small side, so it would be very difficult for me to populate one of these even if I did get a prototype producd.
-This doesn't necessarially mean it can't be prototyped, since I can always pay a board house to assemble it for me, but I just never bothered with it.
-At one point an individual approached me wanting to get the board produced and sell them through Tadao, but the individual in mention never got back to me about it. oh well, his loss.
+The components it used (mainly the microcontroller) were a little on the small side, so it would be very difficult for me to populate one of these by hand.
+This was a deterrant for ever getting it prototyped, so I just shelved the idea.
+At one point an individual approached me wanting to get the board produced and sell them through Tadao, but the individual in mention never got back to me about it.
+If anybody wanted to use this design on their own boards, please be my guest.
+I would appreciate receiving a message about it should that ever happen!